mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

    Variable name can be a regular expression.
 Variables are stored as readings with same name as in CCU.

+Check if RPC server process is running:

+   get <name> rpcstate

 ------------------------------------
  2.3 HMCCU Attributes
 ------------------------------------